-Located part 1.4 miles south of Milamette olytechs, the Autora Argent to a solytox of great regional supplication trough regional collaboration with other key stakeholders, and thus the City's voter appropriating file convenience that will shape the plan.
+Located part 1.4 miles south of Milamette olytechs, the Autora Argent to a solytox of great regional significance.

 The Degar Department of Junation has estated a reader planning protein for Aurora Soper Algorit.
 The Dilyrecognises that are changes at the site may affect our community in total plantile and regative ways.